A Tutorial on Meta-Reinforcement Learning: Multi-task Many-shot Meta-RL

-The objective for the many-shot multi-task setting is the same as in the few-shot setting and is given by Equation~\ref{eq:meta-rl-objective}.
-The differences are the much longer length of the trial $H$ and the broader task distribution, including different action spaces.
+\enlargethispage{\baselineskip} The objective for the many-shot multi-task setting is the same as in the few-shot setting and is given by Equation~\ref{eq:meta-rl-objective}.
+The differences are the much longer length of the trial $H$ and the broader task distribution, which may include differing action and observation spaces between the tasks.
 There is no strict cutoff separating long and short trial lengths but the algorithms targeting each setting are generally easy to distinguish.
-Algorithms targeting the few-shot setting reach maximum performance after at most tens of episodes, while those for the many-shot setting may take tens of thousands or more episodes to converge.
+On common benchmarks, such as MuJoCo~\citep{todorov2012mujoco}, algorithms targeting the few-shot setting reach maximum performance usually after at most tens of episodes, while algorithms for the many-shot setting are tested on benchmarks like Atari~\citep{bellemare2013arcade} may take tens of thousands or more episodes to converge.
+In terms of environment steps, the inner-loop may require tens of thousands to tens of millions of interactions, depending on the environment~\citep{oh2020discovering,meier2022openended}.
+For the outer-loop to converge, this can require up to ten billion environment steps in total \citep{oh2020discovering,jackson2023discovering}.
 As in the few-shot setting, both meta-training and meta-testing consist of sampling tasks from a task distribution and running the inner-loop for $H$ episodes.

+In practice, since a single trial consists of many inner-loop updates, optimizing the meta-parameters over full trials can be challenging.
+Running a complete trial in the inner loop requires substantial computation by itself, which can make the meta-parameter updates too expensive to compute.
+Furthermore, even if it is feasible to sample full trials for each meta-parameter update, computing such updates may not be possible due to memory requirements or optimization problems like vanishing and exploding gradients.

+For example, backpropagating through an agent's entire lifetime necessitates storing all intermediate computations from each inner-loop update, leading to memory usage that grows linearly with the number of updates.
+In practice, this means that even processing a single batch can exhaust the memory capacity of standard devices like GPUs.
+Additionally, computing meta-gradients involves higher-order derivatives, increasing the computational complexity and often making it quadratic in the number of parameters.

+Instead, the meta-learner is commonly updated to maximize a surrogate objective: the performance of the policy after a small number of inner-loop updates starting from the current parameters.
+This surrogate objective is a biased estimator of the policy performance at the end of the trial but can still provide gains in practice.
+The bias from considering a truncated horizon has been analyzed both in supervised learning~\citep{wu2018understanding,metz2019understanding,metz2021gradients} and meta-RL~\citep{vuorio2021no}.
+We discuss mitigation strategies for the bias from truncation in Section~\ref{subsection:long-horizon-methods}.

+A pseudocode template for a many-shot meta-RL algorithm is provided in Algorithm~\ref{alg:many-shot-meta-learning}.
+In the algorithm, the trials may or may not finish depending on the number of iterations $N$ between each outer-loop update.
+Updating the meta-parameters in the middle of a trial corresponds to the truncated objective described above.